Below you can find the full speech made by Dario Nardella, President of Eurocities and Mayor of Florence, at the EU Social Summit in Porto.

 Cities have already proven their commitment to the Pillar implementation with real actions on the ground.
 We have done so through the Eurocities campaign Inclusive Cities 4 All over the last two years by putting the principles of the Pillar into action at local level with social investments from our municipal budgets.
 I am happy to announce that we have mobilised 66 city pledges.
 These are not just mere promises, but actions on the ground that are already being delivered.
-Thank to these commitments for example almost 100.000 new social and affordable housing units will be soon delivered in cities and my city Florence already committed for 1.300 units.
-House and work are essential: as the historic Mayor of Florence that in the 1960s revolutionized the social policy in the city, Giorgio la Pira, said “bread and therefore work is sacred, the house is sacred.
+Thank to these commitments for example almost 100,000 new social and affordable housing units will soon be delivered in cities and my city Florence already committed for 1,300 units.
+House and work are essential: as the historic Mayor of Florence that in the 1960s revolutionised the social policy in the city, Giorgio la Pira, said “bread and therefore work is sacred, the house is sacred.
 You don’t touch each other with complete impunity.”

 Cities are committed to supporting employment for all people, including the most vulnerable.
 I can give you some examples of concrete actions: